VocalicOyster/HR-managment/README_en.md

 #### Human resource management mainly aimed at companies

-The application was created for the purpose of being used by companies, for facilitated management of human resources, (so employees, candidates with related applications, etc...).
+The application was created for the purpose of being used by companies, for facilitated management of human resources, (so employees, candidates with related applicants, etc...).
 We find the possibility to manage their employees by adding a hiring of the related employee, adding for each employee leave, sick days, vacation days, overtime, upload payroll to facilitate management along with the administrative part